Workshop on Research Objects (RO2018)

 However, many challenges remain as to how to increase Research Object uptake with data providers, researchers, infrastructures, publishers and other stakeholders; credit and tracking metrics; develop supporting tooling; building effective community efforts and the relationship of rich metadata manifests with emerging container platforms.

-In RO2018 we will explore recent advancements in Research Objects and publishing of research data.
+At RO2018 we explored recent advancements in Research Objects and publishing of research data.

-The workshop will be a mix of presentation sessions and “unconferencing” sessions including:
+The workshop was a mix of presentation sessions and “unconferencing” sessions including:

 - Keynotes and invited talks